ISG-ICS/cloudberry/docs/documentation.md

 ```

 * Ingest 33,107 US population data into AsterixDB (assume you are using Docker):
-* Run the following commands in the **cloudberry** folder to copy three population datasets into nc1
+* Run the following commands in the **cloudberry** folder to copy three population datasets into docker container `nc1`

 ```
 docker cp noah/src/main/resources/population/adm/allStatePopulation.adm nc1:/home